Oswego, Illinois 60543

 Currently, She is an active member of the Society of American Archivists and the American Library Association.
 She is a board director for the Northern Illinois Historic League and the Illinois State Historic Records Advisory Board as well as an Oswego Heritage Association governing board member.
 She finds time to volunteer for other local history and genealogical societies as time permits.

-Tina lectures at the national, state and local level on topics including genealogical research, photo preservation and archival preservation.
+Tina lectures at the national, state and local level on topics including genealogical methodology, military research and archival preservation.
 Tina has offered assistance to researchers for over 12 years and occasionally still finds time to conduct her own family research, which she has been pursuing for over twenty years.